 The riots went on for ten days, and this was six weeks before the country gained independence.
 The riots were the result of communal conflicts between Indo-Mauritian Muslims and Creoles.
 The police report the roots of the riot came from gang warfare, and there were concerns arising from the nation’s future after independence.

 Political tension was high during this period because there was uncertainty about the nation’s political situation after independence.
 Half of the nation was against independence because of concerns about losing out to the new government.
 The tension was quite high.

 After the British authorities declared a state of emergency which lasted for ten days, the order came back.
 To restore order, the British deployed at least 150 troops and three helicopters.
 The violence was contained in the urban areas in Port Louis, and it didn’t spread to other parts of the nation.
 However, we don’t experience such unrest today in Mauritius — the nation is focused on its security risks ensuring a safe environment for all.

 Mauritius is exposed to different natural disasters because of its geographical location, which is a tropical cyclone basin that’s active.
 Here are some impacts of climate in Mauritius.

-Cyclone season in Mauritius happens about five months every year, starting in mid November and it ends in mid May.
+Cyclone season in Mauritius, cyclone season happens about five months every year, starting in mid-November and it ends in 15.
+May.
 Cyclones usually cause extensive damage to property.
-Fortunately, the authorities have a system that is well-structured to issue warnings on time.
+Fortunately, the local authorities (Mauritius Meteorological Services) have a system that is well-structured to issue warnings on time.
 Climate change in Mauritius is an aspect that the government takes seriously to protect everyone as much as they can.
-You should adhere to the local advice and also follow these safety tips:
+You should adhere to the local authorities’ advice and also follow local advice on these safety tips: